 Training Programs with the Allen School

 Since the Allen School was established, undergraduates have been involved with a variety of research projects and Honors theses conducted at the Allen Center and abroad.
-While the school does not accept direct applications, you are welcome to approach faculty to discuss opportunities in individual labs.
-The variety of research emphases allows work with students from across the sciences.
+While the school does not accept direct applications, students are welcome to approach faculty to discuss opportunities in individual labs.
+The variety of research emphases allows students to work across the sciences.

 Learn About Past Undergraduate Students

-The Allen School is affiliated with graduate programs offering Ph.D. degrees in immunology and infectious diseases with emphasis on pathogenic mechanisms, host response, epidemiology and mathematical modeling.
-We also work with students to develop programs of study through the Interdisciplinary Doctoral Program where your research involves three different department – represented disciplines.
+The Allen School is affiliated with graduate programs offering Ph.D. degrees in immunology and infectious diseases with emphasis on pathogenic mechanisms, host response, epidemiology, and mathematical modeling.
+Allen School faculty also work with students to develop programs of study through the Interdisciplinary Doctoral Program where your research involves three different department – represented disciplines.
 Over 50 students from 16 countries are pursuing advanced degrees with Allen School faculty members.
-Students conduct research on the WSU-Pullman campus, including in the state-of-the-art BSL2 and BSL3 laboratories in the Allen Center, and in global laboratory and field sites in Kenya, Tanzania and Guatamala.
+Students conduct research on the WSU-Pullman campus, including in the state-of-the-art BSL2 and BSL3 laboratories in the Allen Center, and in global laboratory and field sites in Kenya, Tanzania and Guatemala.